Shark Night: Plot

 Blake tells Malik that Maya is dead and in a burst of rage, Malik tries to kill the shark responsible.
 Nick notices a camera attached to the shark.
 Blake tells the others he is taking Malik to a hospital on Sarah’s WaveRunner.
-As they drive toward the hospital, Malik sees a great white shark following them.
+As they drive toward the hospital, Malik sees a Great White Shark following them.
 He sacrifices himself and is killed.
 As Blake tries to escape, the shark jumps out of the water and decapitates him.

 Sheriff Sabin arrives at the house, where he notices the dead shark on the shore.
 He radios for backup.
 Nick passes out, knocking over a container of chicken noodle soup that the sheriff had.
 Sherman, the dog eats it.
 Sara overhears on the radio about Beth’s death.
 She and Nick are kidnapped by Dennis and the sheriff.

 Nick wakes up tied to a chair.
 He panics as the sheriff explains that Sabin, Red, Dennis, and a bait store clerk were heavily influenced by Shark Week.
 They decided to record people getting brutally devoured by sharks.
 Sabin cuts Nick’s leg and spills gasoline.
 Nick uses his lighter to burn the rope to free himself.
 He then throws it at the sheriff who catches on fire.
-The sheriff falls into the lake and is devoured by a shark.
+The sheriff falls into the lake and is devoured by a Sand Tiger Shark.

 On the boat, Dennis chops up fish and dumps the blood and guts all over Sara who is in a shark cage.
 Nick jumps aboard with a dart gun aimed at Red’s head as he demands that Dennis bring Sarah back up.
 Dennis agrees, but then pulls out a knife and throws it, hitting Red in the heart.
 Nick throws the body overboard.
 Dennis and Nick fight.
 Nick knocks Dennis into the water and brings Sarah up out of the water.
 Dennis grabs a lever and pulls it re-submerging the cage.